halaxa/json-machine/README.md

 Options may change how a JSON is parsed.
 Array of options is the second parameter of all `Items::from*` functions.
 Available options are:
 - `pointer` - A JSON Pointer string that tells which part of the document you want to iterate.
-- `recursive` - Bool.
-Any JSON array/object the parser hits will not be decoded but served lazily as a `Traversable`.
-Default `false`.
 - `decoder` - An instance of `ItemDecoder` interface.
 - `debug` - `true` or `false` to enable or disable the debug mode.
 When the debug mode is enabled, data such as line, column and position in the document are available during parsing or in exceptions.
 Keeping debug disabled adds slight